pycom/pycom-micropython-sigfox/README.md

     python $IDF_PATH/components/esptool_py/esptool/espsecure.py generate_flash_encryption_key flash_encryption_key.bin
     python $IDF_PATH/components/esptool_py/esptool/espsecure.py generate_signing_key secure_boot_signing_key.pem

+The Secure Boot key `secure_boot_signing_key.pem` has to be transformed into `secure-bootloader-key.bin`, to be burnt into efuses.
+This can be done in 2 ways:

+    python $IDF_PATH/components/esptool_py/esptool/espefuse.py extract_public_key --keyfile secure_boot_signing_key.pem signature_verification_key.bin

+    # or, as an artifact of the make build process, on the same directory level as Makefile
+    make BOARD=GPY SECURE=on TARGET=boot

 Flash keys (`flash_encryption_key.bin` and `secure-bootloader-key.bin`) into the efuses (write and read protected):

 **_Note: Irreversible operations_**